Income Tax Rate

-Prior year credits, that have been carried forward from previous years, and/or estimated payments can be verified by logging in to your account on the Tax Tool (new tax tool available February 2, 2017).
+Prior year credits, that have been carried forward from previous years, and/or estimated payments can be verified by logging in to your account on the Tax Tool.
 Declaration of Estimated Tax for the current tax year is due by the original due date.

 Partial Year Residents